-Mice are the most vexing and destructive domestic pets.
-They hide in the dark corners of the house and multiply rapidly, resulting in a mouse infestation.
+Mice are the most irritating and destructive domestic pets.
+They hide in the house’s dark corners and multiply rapidly, resulting in a mouse infestation.

 These animals wreak havoc on electrical wires, wood, food, and clothing.
-They also transmit bacteria and viruses, which can cause diseases such as rat-bite fever, plague, lassa fever, and others.
+They also transmit bacteria and viruses, which can cause diseases such as rat-bite fever, plague, and Lassa fever.

-It is critical to get rid of the mice infestation as soon as possible before they cause harm to your health and property.
-Natural methods for trapping or killing rats can be used in a variety of ways.
+Getting rid of the mice infestation as soon as possible before they cause harm to your health and property.
+Natural methods for trapping or killing rats can be used in various ways.

 What do mice eat?

 Mice eat a variety of foods.
-They prefer cereal, grains, and nuts, but will eat anything, including produce and pet food, if it is available.
+They prefer cereal, grains, and nuts but will eat anything, including produce and pet food if available.
 They have strong, long-lasting teeth that allow them to gnaw through plastic packaging and rubber.
 This means they can open even the most securely secured containers.

 What draws mice in?

 Experts currently estimate that there is one rodent for every person in the United States.
-These resilient species may be found in almost every region and environment, from meadows to woods and all in between.
+These resilient species may be found in almost every region and environment, from meadows to woods.

-While mice are adept at building nests in the wild, if given the opportunity, they will gladly enter a warm home.
+While mice are adept at building nests in the wild, they will gladly enter a warm home if given the opportunity.
 Here are three major factors that lure mice indoors:

 As the weather cools and winter approaches, mice seek refuge and warmth inside homes.
 They can squeeze through openings as small as 14 inches due to their thin bodies.

 Mice require consistent food sources to survive.
-That is, they will set up shop wherever they can find enough food to feed them.
+They will set up shop wherever they can find enough food to feed them.

 Materials for nesting

 Mice build nests in which to give birth and raise their young.
-They prefer soft materials such as shredded paper and cotton, but will also use pet hair, insulation, and whatever else they can get their hands on.
+They prefer soft materials such as shredded paper and cotton but will use pet hair, insulation, and whatever else they can get their hands on.